 }

-If you observe above example, we are able to define a new arraylist (arrlist) collection by using System.Collections namespace.
-Here, we are binding a different data type values to newly created arraylist (arrlist) by using Add method and with Count & Capacity properties we are able to access number of elements in an arraylist.
+If you observe the above example, we are able to define a new arraylist (arrlist) collection by using the System.Collections namespace.
+Here, we are binding different data type values to the newly created arraylist (arrlist) by using Add method.
+With Count & Capacity properties, we can access a number of elements in an arraylist.

-When you execute the above c# program, you will get the result as shown below.
+When you execute the above c# program, you will get the result below.

-This is how you can use arraylist in c# to hold a group of different data type objects based on our requirements.
+This is how you can use arraylist in c# to hold different data type objects based on our requirements.

-The following are some of the useful examples to work with arraylist in c# programming language.
+The following are useful examples to work with arraylist in c# programming language.

 Following is the example of adding elements to arraylist using Add or AddRange methods in c#.